 The src folder will be where your application’s source files will be placed.

 The templates folder has presentational files placed here: elements, error pages, layouts, and view template files.

 The resources folder has sub folder for various types of resource files.
-The locales* sub folder stores string files for internationalization.
+The locales sub folder stores language files for internationalization.